Mrs Fisher – Head of Social Science

 Psychology is relevant to anyone who is interested in people and provides a good opportunity to display a range of academic skills.
 Many of our students continue their Psychological studies beyond A Level, either via degree courses in Psychology or in subjects that are likely to have a Psychological element e.g. Physiotherapy, Teaching, Nursing, Marketing, Human Resources, Social Work, Advertising and many others.
 Psychology is taught in close co-cooperation with St Aidan’s Psychology department.

-Unit 2: Approaches in Psychology (to include the origins of Psychology and its emergence and recognition as a science and will be taught in Y12 alongside Biopsychology.
+Unit 2 (33.3%): Approaches in Psychology includes the origins of Psychology and its emergence and recognition as a science and will be taught in Y12 alongside Biopsychology.
 Also in year 12 you will have the opportunity to study Psychopathology including the characteristics, explanations and treatments of phobias, depression and OCD.
 Research methods will be taught across both years of study (Y12&13)

-- One from Relationship, Gender, Cognition and Development
+- One topic from Relationship, Gender, Cognition and Development

 Each of the above three units are worth 33.3% of the A Level qualification; the course is assessed through three two hour exams.